Chowdary01/Chowdary01/README.md

 - 👋 Hi, I’m @Chowdary01
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... web development,and intenships
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently i am...3year of B-tech
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...?
 - 📫 How to reach me ... mkodandasai@gmail.com

 <!---